wiseaidev/rping/README.md

 🌊 RPING CLI
 ============

-A powerful command-line tool for executing TCP SYN flooding attacks.
+A powerful command-line tool for executing TCP flags flooding attacks.
-Flood a target with a high volume of SYN packets to overwhelm and disrupt its network.
+Customize attacks with options like packet length, number of threads, and TCP flags for efficient network disruption.
 ```

 > 🚀 **rping**: A robust, fully anonymous, Rust-based CLI for any TCP flag flooding attacks.